ssvlabs/awesome-ssv/RUN_THIS_REPO.md

    from [infura here](https://app.infura.io/)

-2. You need to set up your deployer private key you can do so by writing into your console `brownie accounts new <your private key>` more on brownie account management [here](https://eth-brownie.readthedocs.io/en/stable/account-management.html#local-accounts)
+2. You need to set up your deployer private key you can do so by writing into your console `brownie accounts new deployer` more on brownie account management [here](https://eth-brownie.readthedocs.io/en/stable/account-management.html#local-accounts)

 ### Changes

 Now go to demo-contract/scripts/utils/helpers.py and change the following:

-line 16: `account_name = "deployer0"` to your account name you have setup in the previous step
+line 16: `account_name = "deployer"` to your account name you have setup in the previous step

 Now go to demo-contract/scripts/b_deploy.py and change the following: